 2. /Insights

-3. /B2B Influencer Marketing in 2026: A Founder's Guide to Finding Creators Who Actually Drive Pipeline
+3. /B2B Influencer Marketing in 2026: Finding High Authority Creators Who Actually Drive Sales

-B2B Influencer Marketing in 2026: A Founder's Guide to Finding Creators Who Actually Drive Pipeline
+B2B Influencer Marketing in 2026: Finding High Authority Creators Who Actually Drive Sales

 B2B influencer marketing is partnering with respected industry experts whose audiences match your ICP, measured in pipeline not impressions.
 Forrester predicts 75% of B2B brands will increase spend in 2026; 87% of B2B buyers consume creator content before buying.